 NOTE: The dresser is sturdy enough that it will stand up just fine on its own, but if you live in a home with pets or kids, PLEASE take the time to use the included wall mount kit to secure the dresser to the wall behind it.

-While I was at Menards, I picked up a quart of Pittsburgh Paint’s Trim, Door and Furniture paint in Antique White and an oil based primer.
-I had a bit of a learning curve using the oil based paints.
+While I was at Menards, I picked up a quart of Pittsburgh Paint’s Trim, Door, and Furniture paint in Antique White, and an oil-based primer.
+While this is a very pretty white paint color, I did have a bit of a learning curve using the oil-based paints.

 A few things I learned about oil paint: